ibsheet/ibsheet-react-component/src/README.md

 ## Important Notes

 1. **IBSheet Library**: Ensure the IBSheet library is loaded before this component mounts.
 The component will retry initialization for up to 5 seconds.
+2. **Props Reactivity**: The component does NOT react to prop changes after initial mount.
+Use instance methods or force remount with `key` prop for dynamic updates.
-2. **Container ID**: Each instance generates a unique container ID to avoid conflicts when using multiple sheets.
+3. **Container ID**: Each instance generates a unique container ID to avoid conflicts when using multiple sheets.
-3. **Memory Management**: The component automatically cleans up IBSheet instances when unmounting to prevent memory leaks.
+4. **Memory Management**: The component automatically cleans up IBSheet instances when unmounting to prevent memory leaks, except when using `exgSheet` prop.
-4. **Error Logging**: Check the browser console for initialization errors or warnings.
+5. **Error Logging**: Check the browser console for initialization errors or warnings.
+6. **Performance Optimization**: The component prioritizes performance by avoiding unnecessary recreations, which means manual handling is required for dynamic scenarios.

 ## Troubleshooting